 The plus operator adds two or more numbers.
 However, whenever you enter a formula in Excel, you can’t just type 2+2 in a cell to get the summation result between 2 and 2.
 You have to put an Equal (=) symbol at the beginning of the formula.

-The following image shows how you can add two numbers using the plus operator in Excel.
+The following image shows how to add two numbers using the plus operator in Excel.

 In the image above, you can see that we can add two numbers either by hard coding or referencing cells that contain numbers.
 Here, the numbers are in the C4 and D4 cells.
-So adding the cell references C4 and D4 will return the sum value.
+Adding the cell references C4 and D4 will return the sum value.

-Moreover, you can use the plus operator multiple times if you want to add multiple numbers.
+Moreover, you can use the plus operator multiple times to add multiple numbers.

 2. Minus (-) Operator